 This has become a burning question of the moment.

-One of the workarounds now being used by preds who full-on will not take no for an answer, is to port Google Tag Manager and its connected analytics to the server side of the Web connection.
+Some preds, however, full-on will not take no for an answer, and they use a workaround to circumvent these blocking mechanisms.
+What they do is transfer Google Tag Manager and its connected analytics to the server side of the Web connection.
 This trick turns a third-party resource into a first-party resource.
-But it has limited mileage.
-Running Tag Manager on the server does not lay the site admin a golden egg...
+Tag Manager itself becomes unblockable.
+But running GTM on the server does not lay the site admin a golden egg...

 "Block cookies.
 All of them.
 Third-party and first.
 Some third-party cookies are now masquerading as first-party cookies, which means they'll still function if you only block third-party."